SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 * In this step, you have obtained `gene_count_matrix.csv` and `transcript_count_matrix.csv` files

+How many genes have some counts?
+Remember, we are working only in chr01.

 ##### Transfer data from /scratch to your home on cluster

-- Don't forget scp \*.counts files to your $OUTPUT
+* Don't forget scp files to your /home/formationX.
+Transfer reference files fasta, gff and `gffcompare_out.annotated.gtf` to use it later with IGV.

 {% highlight bash %}
+scp -r /scratch/formationX/TOGGLe-RNASEQ/COUNTS/*tsv /home/formationX
+scp -r /scratch/formationX/TOGGLe-RNASEQ/OUT/stringtieEB/gffcompare_out.annotated.gtf /home/formationX
-scp -r /scratch/$MOI/counts/ ~/TP-RNASEQ/ scp -r /scratch/$MOI/gffcompare*/ ~/TP-RNASEQ/
+scp -r /scratch/formationX/REF/ /home/formationX
 {% endhighlight %}

-##### Transfer data to local machine

-- From your local terminal, transfer counts to your local machine with scp
+* Transfert data from your home to your LOCAL machine (filezilla or scp)
-{% highlight bash %}
-scp -r formationX@bioinfo-nas.ird.fr:/home/formationX/TP-RNASEQ/counts/ .
-{% endhighlight %}

-- Transfer also reference files fasta, gff and `gffcompare_out.annotated.gtf` to use it later with IGV.
-{% highlight bash %}
-scp -r formationX@bioinfo-nas.ird.fr:/home/formationX/toggleTP/RNASeqData/referenceFiles/*.gff3 .
-scp -r formationX@bioinfo-nas.ird.fr:/home/formationX/toggleTP/RNASeqData/referenceFiles/*.fasta .
-scp -r formationX@bioinfo-nas.ird.fr:/home/formationX/TP-RNASEQ/gffcompare* .
-{% endhighlight %}

 -----------------------
 <a name="practice-3"></a>